-Nearly 200 dedicated staff ensure that IMPOWER continues to provide the highest level of service to the individuals and families we serve, as well as provide our partners with the resources necessary for them to support our programs and services.
+More than 150 dedicated staff ensure that IMPOWER continues to provide the highest level of service to the individuals and families we serve, as well as provide our partners with the resources necessary for them to support our programs and services.

 Our Executive Management Staff includes:

-Anna M. Baznik, President/CEO
+Anna M. Kesic, President/CEO

-Ms. Baznik has her BA in psychology, Sociology and Religious Studies from Eckerd College.
+Mrs. Kesic has her BA in psychology, Sociology and Religious Studies from Eckerd College.
 She obtained a Masters in Organizational Management from the University of Phoenix.

 Isabel Velasquez, Chief Financial Officer

-Ms. Velasquez has over 12 years’ experience in financial and quality management of non-profit organizations with extensive knowledge of child welfare, behavioral health, developmental disabilities and grant programs.
-She has an extensive knowledge base of clinical and tasks to include residential, outpatient, and therapeutic programs.
-Ms. Velasquez’s financial auditing knowledge has helped Intervention Services, Inc. mitigate financial risks to the agency and stabilize financial diversity for continued agency growth.
+Ms. Velasquez has over 20 years’ experience in financial and quality management of non-profit organizations with extensive knowledge of child welfare, residential, behavioral health, developmental disabilities and grant programs.
+She is responsible for all aspects of financial management of IMPOWER including finance, accounting, accounts receivable/payable, purchasing, information technology and facility management.
+She has an extensive knowledge base of clinical services and tasks to include residential, outpatient, and therapeutic programs which enables her to bond the gap between finance and operations.

 Mrs. Dearth has a Bachelor of Arts in Legal Studies and Masters Degree in Public Administration from the University of Central Florida.

-Amy-Erin Blakely, MBA, Vice President, Behavioral Health Operations
+Amy-Erin Blakely, Vice President, Behavioral Health Operations